Turu0512/bifrost-route-saga/docs/CODEX_BRIEF.md

 Do **not** expose Google API keys to clients.
 All calls go through the BFF.

+> **Current quarter note:** AI inference will be proxied through a desktop-hosted GPT-OSS instance.
+Expose it on the internal network and configure the app (`LLM_PROVIDER`, base URL, credentials) so the backend talks to that service instead of cloud-hosted APIs.

 ## 5) Data Contracts (simplified)

 Refer to full JSON Schemas in: